the-peon-project/peon-orc/README.md

 ## Support the Project

-This is an open source project and I am doing it, in my spare time, for fun.\
+PEON is an open-source project that I am working on in my spare time (for fun).
-However, if you really wish to say thank you, feel free to pick up a virtual coffee for me at Ko-fi.
+However, if you still wish to say thanks, feel free to pick up a virtual coffee for me at Ko-fi.

 [Buy me a coffee at Ko-fi](https://ko-fi.com/umlatt47309)